V1ncenTNg02/BR-Ball-Counter/README.md

 - The test should work in any browser (including Chrome).
 Style as necessary (it is very much appreciated if you do).
 - Code should be written in Javascript and feel free to use a framework for building the page/application.
 Any cookie functionality should not be abstracted by jQuery or any other module provided by NPM or the like.

-Frontend:React (JavaScript)
+Frontend:React

-Backend: Node.js + SQL
+Backend: Node.js + Express + SQL